If your spouse suffers from chronic pain, your sleep, mood and health may suffer as well, according to a new study published in the journal Pain.

 Researchers studied the sleep patterns of 138 osteoarthritis patients and their spouses over 22 consecutive nights.
 The patients had moderate to intense pain in their knees, were at least 50-years old, and were married or in long term relationships.

 Couples were asked to keep a daily diary of their pain levels, quality of sleep, and levels of feeling rested or refreshed in the morning.
+The quality of the mattress, and quality of the mattress topper were not identified in the daily journal, but information is available about mattresses for pain and about mattress toppers for pain.

 “Sleep is a critical health behavior, and individuals whose sleep is affected by their partner’s pain are at risk for physical and psychiatric problems.
 Spouses whose sleep is compromised may also be less able to respond empathically to patients’ symptoms and need for support,” said lead investigator Lynn Martire, of Penn State University.